Irregular Heartbeat

 • Ventricular tachycardia - a fast beat occurring in the lower heart chambers.

-The risks for heart rhythm conditions include:
+The risks for heart rhythm disorders include:

 • Diabetes